 Rare Disease Therapeutics

-Our structure-guided drug design process leads us to the discovery and development of optimized novel small-molecule drugs that target rare diseases.
+Our structure-guided drug design process leads us to the discovery and development of novel small-molecule oral drugs that target rare diseases.

 We focus on therapeutic areas with either no available treatments or large unmet patient needs that BioCryst can fill.
-BioCryst has announced 2 rare disease programs that are currently in development.
+Our most advanced program is in hereditary angioedema.

 Hereditary angioedema (HAE) is a potentially life-threatening disease caused by a genetic deficiency of a protein called C1 esterase inhibitor (C1-INH).
 C1-INH plays an important role in limiting the formation of bradykinin and preventing the bradykinin-forming system from becoming hyperactive and mediating swelling in HAE.
 HAE is a rare condition, affecting between approximately 1 in 10,000 to 1 in 50,000 people.1 Left untreated, patients with HAE often have multiple attacks every month, and the swelling from each attack can last for 2 to 4 days.2

 Fibrodysplasia ossificans progressiva (FOP) is a rare, progressive genetic disorder that has an estimated prevalence of between 0.5 to 0.88 persons per million in North America.3,4 FOP can be diagnosed at birth based on malformation of the big toes, but is commonly misdiagnosed, which exposes patients to unnecessary and inappropriate therapies and procedures.5 Over time it creates a second skeleton that makes movement in affected areas difficult or impossible.

 Paroxysmal nocturnal hemoglobinuria